zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/web-development/Front-end/Framework/Vue/vue-utility.md

 - To dynamically bind props to data on the parents, use ```v-bind``` or ```:```

 ### Heads ups
-- Objects and arrays need their defaults to be returend from a function:
+- Objects and arrays need their defaults to be returned from a function:
 ```javascript
 props: {
   randomProp: {